googleapis/google-cloud-ruby/google-cloud/CONTRIBUTING.md

 In order to run code interactively, you can automatically load google-cloud and its dependencies in IRB.
-This requires that your developer environment has already been configured by following the steps described in the [Authentication Guide](AUTHENTICATION.md).
+This requires that your developer environment has already been configured by following the steps described in the {file:AUTHENTICATION.md Authentication Guide}.
 An IRB console can be created with:

 ```sh